 Firstly, having good dream recall will increase the intensity of your dreams.
 This increases your level of self awareness of the dream in progress, making it more likely for lucidity kick in.

-Second, keeping a dream journal places importance on your dream life, teaching your subconscious that dreams are to be remembered and actively engaged in.
+Second, keeping a dream journal places importance on your dream life, teaching your unconscious that dreams are to be remembered and actively engaged in.
 It will help you highlight recurring themes and symbols which can also act as lucidity triggers.

 Third, in the unlikely event that you do become spontaneously lucid, your poor ability to recall your dreams means you probably won't remember it!
 Half of the experience - to remember and reflect - is lost forever.